meixia0731/SE/README.md

 A Microgrid testing framework

-As microgrid project profit is always not that good, the buget for onsite commisisoning is very small.
-Then microgrid controller is usually configured and tested in Lab, without DER connecton.

-We can't have all those DERs installed in the lab but we need to verify the microgrid control logic and communication.
+Microgrid controller is usually configured and tested in Lab, without DER connecton, but we need to verify the microgrid control logic and communication.

 So I develop this tool to simulate a microgrid.